Healthy Fiddleleaf Fig (Ficus lyrata) in bright indirect, also known as Fiddleleaf Fig

 Tips

-Spring or early summer is best.
-Use rooting hormone for cuttings.
+In practice, spring or early summer is best.
+A practical check: use rooting hormone for cuttings.

 Use the App Alongside This Care Guide